strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

 ---
 layout: post
-title:  "Using Queues for Kafka with Strimzi"
+title:  "Using Queues for Apache Kafka with Strimzi"
 date: 2025-06-24
 author: tina_selenge
 ---

-The Queues for Kafka feature was introduced by [KIP-932](https://cwiki.apache.org/confluence/display/KAFKA/KIP-932%3A+Queues+for+Kafka#KIP932:QueuesforKafka) and is in early access in Apache Kafka version 4.0 which is supported by Strimzi 0.46.
+The Queues for Kafka feature was introduced by [KIP-932](https://cwiki.apache.org/confluence/display/KAFKA/KIP-932%3A+Queues+for+Kafka#KIP932:QueuesforKafka) and is in early access in Apache Kafka version 4.0 which is supported from Strimzi 0.46.
 In this blog, I’m going to introduce this feature and show how you can try it out with your Strimzi managed cluster.

 This feature is only supported with Kafka clusters running in KRaft mode, since Zookeeper was removed in the Apache Kafka 4.0 release.
 It is also based on the new consumer rebalance protocol introduced by [KIP-848](https://cwiki.apache.org/confluence/display/KAFKA/KIP-848%3A+The+Next+Generation+of+the+Consumer+Rebalance+Protocol) that enhances stability, scalability and performance.

 Traditional message queues and Kafka topics are significantly different in terms of design and use cases.
 A queue allows a group of consumers to read and process records in parallel to distribute the workload.
-It does not typically provide a strong ordering guarantee as records in a queue are consumed and processed independently.
-However it does provide exactly-once guarantee as each record is only read once and is deleted from the queue.
+It does not provide a strong ordering guarantee as records in a queue are consumed and processed independently.
+However it typically provides exactly-once guarantee as each record is only read once and is deleted from the queue.
 States of individual records are usually tracked and acknowledged after being processed successfully to avoid prematurely removing records off the queue or to handle unprocessable records.
 This also means that records in a queue are not replayable, therefore a queue can only be consumed by a single group of consumers.

 On the other hand, a Kafka topic can be consumed by multiple consumer groups as it is an immutable log and reading of records does not result in removal.
 However, workload distribution cannot be achieved alone with consumers.
 A topic has to be partitioned in order to spread the workload across a consumer group.
 It also provides an ordering mechanism by using record keys.